 ESBG members are traditionally natural business partners with SMEs and follow their progress.
 Savings banks' local presence is a key factor for the close relationship with SMEs due to their clear focus on retail banking. >> ESBG study: EU, US Financial Systems | >> High-level principles on SME feedback

-The ESBG has been in close contact and cooperation with the European Commission in the elaboration and with the European Investment Bank (EIB) and the European Investment Fund (EIF) in the implementation and characteristics of SME-focused programmes outlined in the EU Action Plan for the 2014-2020 period.
-Together with other stakeholders, specially other banking associations and small business organisations, the ESBG has participated in round tables (i.e. SME Finance Forum), organized regularly by DGENT, in order to gather input for the elaboration of these initiatives.
+ESBG has been in close contact and cooperation with the European Commission, the European Investment Bank (EIB) and the European Investment Fund (EIF) in the implementation and characteristics of SME-focused programmes outlined in the EU Action Plan for the 2014-2020 period.
+Together with other stakeholders, especially other banking associations and small business organisations, ESBG has participated in round tables (i.e. SME Finance Forum), in order to gather input for the elaboration of these initiatives.